Needlepoint, Fancy Stitches, and “Too Much of a Good Thing Is . . .”

 The process of collaboration doesn’t mean no Tent Stitch, nor does it mean too many stitches.
 What it does mean is an appropriate and considered use of the tools we have to make something which is an interpretation by you of the original artist’s idea.

-Take the abstract I’ve blogged about the last two days as an example.
+Take the abstract pictured at the top of the article.
 Yes, I could have stitched it as Connie originally charted it, and that would be fine.
 Instead by choosing my own color scheme and picking some stitches, the end result will be a collaboration, an expression of Connie’s ideas as well as my own.

 And shouldn’t that be what needlepoint is all about?